5mins of Postgres

 Continue readingPostgres Planner Quirks: JOIN Equivalence Classes and IN/ANY filters

 02 June, 2024In today’s E117 of “5mins of Postgres” we continue our series on Postgres planner quirks.
 Today, we discuss JOIN column equivalence and when there are issues with IN/ANY filters not being considered as part of the equivalence class in Postgres.
 Share this episode: Click here to share this episode on LinkedIn.
 Feel free to sign up for our newsletter and subscribe to our YouTube channel.
-The start of the puzzle: An inefficient Nested Loop Join The role of parameterized index scans The fix: Adding…
+Transcript We'll start with this blog post by Deepak Mahto on his personal blog.
+In this post, Deepak...

 Continue readingWhat's (not) in Postgres 17 beta1, and how to test it

 25 May, 2024In today’s E116 of “5mins of Postgres” we discuss the Postgres 17 beta1 release that came out earlier this week, some highlights of the release, some changes that unfortunately got reverted since the feature freeze, and how to help the community during the beta testing process.
 Share this episode: Click here to share this episode on LinkedIn.
 Feel free to sign up for our newsletter and subscribe to our YouTube channel.
-A summary of the Postgres release schedule What's in Postgres 17 beta…
+Transcript A summary of the Postgres release schedule A quick reminder on...

 Continue readingPostgres Planner Quirks: How to fix bad JSONB selectivity estimates

 18 May, 2024In today’s E115 of “5mins of Postgres” we discuss a common challenge when using equality and contains operators for querying JSONB columns, and why the Postgres planner will often get the estimates wrong for such queries, causing bad query plans.
 Share this episode: Click here to share this episode on LinkedIn or on X/Twitter.
 Feel free to sign up for our newsletter and subscribe to our YouTube channel.
-The problem: A slow query on a JSONB field EXPLAIN shows an unexpected Merge Join Adding…
+Transcript We'll start with this blog post by Eric Fritz on the Render blog.
+The problem: A...

 Continue readingPostgres CVE-2024-4317 and how to fix the system views